klinakuf/slingshot-doc/index.markdown

 <img src="images/logo.png" alt="slingshot-logo" width="200"/>
 # Engineering Cloud Scaling Policies with Slingshot

-This is the home of the slingshot project that consists of three parts:
+This is the home of the Slingshot project that consists of two parts:
 * the Scaling Policy Definition (SPD) language to define your scaling policies on the architectural-level
 * the analysis of SPDs using the Slingshot Simulator

 ## Example